 - It is not being secretive, it is being responsible. - The cases involve sensitive and personal information and that cannot be discussed or made public - Post Office must respect Subpostmasters' privacy - This is what the Chair has said in his letter to me - This is why details of the Scheme are confidential - However, that confidentiality is balanced by the fact that that Scheme was designed to be overseen by an independent Working Group chaired by Sir Anthony Hooper - The Scheme documentation makes it clear to applicants that they and Post Office must endeavour to keep details of their case confidential and that all matters discussed in the actual mediation will be strictly confidential - The confidentiality of mediation is common to all mediations, not just cases mediated as part of this Scheme - The Centre for Effective Dispute Resolution (CEDR) is providing the mediation for the Scheme - The arrangements are in line with CEDR's own Code of Conduct and the European Code of Conduct for Mediators which the Civil Mediation Council requires all UK providers to observe in order to maintain accreditation

-Q. [JA refers to "the response of 22 September 2014" - what was this and what is the line of his attack, presumably it is about scope of the scheme?]
+Q. JA refers to "the response of 22 September 2014" - which refers to contracts and other issues being outside the scope of the Scheme - Why are contracts outside the scope of the scheme: